nowarp/nowarp.github.io/docs/tutorial/getting-started.md

 misti --all-detectors path/to/tact.config.json
 ```

-It is recommended to do that when auditing the project.
+It enables more detectors to find subtle bugs and optimization issues.
+It is recommended to use this only when auditing the project; otherwise, it might be too noisy.

 ### Running in Quiet Mode